Niagara Falls State Park

 The fort was used to train troops for the Spanish-American War and World War 1.
 During World War 2 it was used an an induction center, and later a POW camp.
 During the Korean War, the fort was used as a headquarters for anti-aircraft artillery.

 The U.S. Army officially deactivated Fort Niagara in 1963, but there is still a military presence on the site.
 The U.S. Coast Guard continues to operate at the Bottoms, making Fort Niagara one of the longest continuously run military bases in the United States.

 Fort Niagara sits within a State Park, which also has walking paths, parks, a small lighthouse, and of course, the fort.
 The fort itself will take you some time to explore, so you might want to give yourself a few hours.
 Not only are the buildings interesting, there are several living historians that walk around in period costume.
 There are historical demonstrations throughout the day that vary from music to troop movements.
 The fort is easily in my top 5 places that I would love to visit again, simply due to the amount of history and the amazing views.
 I included a short video at the end of the article so you can get a snippet of what I mean.

 Niagara Falls is definitely a trip that I plan to make again.
 I absolutely fell in love with the entire area, and although I spent quite a few days there, I still don’t feel like I was able to experience everything.
 Niagara Falls is definitely worth alllll of the hype!

-I took so many photos that I wasn’t able to include in this article.
-If you want to see more photos, follow me on Instagram and Facebook.
 As always, thank you for following along on my crazy Adventures.
 I welcome your comments and your feedback.